lummerland/sonarqube-maven-profiler-integration/README.md

 # Maven Profiler Extension Report Integration for SonarQube

-Maven profiler extension (https://github.com/jcgay/maven-profiler) creates a nice report files.
+Maven profiler extension (https://github.com/jcgay/maven-profiler) creates a nice report file.
-It would be great to have these file integrated into the SonarQube report to track buildtimes over time.
+It would be great to have some data integrated into the SonarQube report to track e.g. buildtimes over time.
+This makes slow builds visible and optimizations as well :)

 ## State